 The three-deck, 262ft Miguel Torga (he was a Portuguese poet and not, as I had assumed, an explorer) accommodates 132 passengers in 66 double cabins.
 Fitted out in light wood, these are all comfortable and stylishly modern, with power showers and flat-screen TVs that retract into the ceiling.
 The large double beds (easily converted into substantial twins) face the tall windows, so you can recline with a full view of the passing scenery.
 It’s a nice touch, though of course it means the passing scenery has a full view of you too.

 While CroisiEurope may not be a well-known name in the UK, the company is a major player in the world’s river cruising market, operating 50 ships and hotel barges on three continents.
-Not only are Europe’s rivers fully served, with five vessels on the Douro alone, but the company offers exotic explorations of the Zambezi and the Mekong.
+Not only are Europe’s rivers fully served, with five vessels on the Douro river alone.
+The company offers exotic explorations of the Zambezi and the Mekong.

 Miguel Torga offers eight-day cruises from Porto, at the mouth of the river, all the way up to Barca d’Alva on the Spanish border.
 Sadly, I had time only to reach Segua, barely half the length, but that was quite enough to leave me smitten.
 On the second morning, we awoke to a thick mist, great clinging curtains of the stuff, through which nothing could be seen but the ripples spreading out from the bow over the placid water.
 But within the hour, the warming sun had driven away the last wisps of fog to reveal a green vision of quiet perfection.